Hiking in Poland

 If you enjoy getting your boots on, strapping on a backpack and setting off to the great outdoors, then hiking in Poland is definitely something you should consider.
-The variety of routes and terrain on offer is impressive, from Poland’s mountainous areas to their National Parks, hiking options range from long treks lasting a week to short rambles alongside lakes.

 For exciting high-altitude hikes head for the southern mountain ranges.
 The Tatra Mountains are the most popular destination in Poland for hiking.
 The High Tatras are the most challenging and many hikers head for the cross on the summit of Mount Giewont at 1895m.
 If you don’t like steep slopes, then there are plenty of alternative walks available, particularly in the valleys around Zakopane.

 The Sudetes, are a mountain range in Central Europe, shared by Germany, Poland and the Czech Republic.
-A favourite way to explore the Sudetes is to take a trip to the Karkonosze National Park, a 55.75 sq km belt that runs along the Polish – Czech border for some 25km.
+A favourite way to explore the Sudetes is to take a trip to the Karkonosze National Park, a 55.75 sq. km belt that runs along the Polish – Czech border for some 25km.
 The park is the most popular hiking territory in the Sudetes and has 33 different trails covering a total of 100km.
 The two main gateways are Szklarska Poręba and Karpacz, from where most tourists ascend Mt Szrenica and Mt Śnieżka respectively.
 The ancient and peculiar ‘table top’ rock formations of the Góry Stołowe (Table Mountains) are among the highlights of the Sudetes.